 Would residents of cul-de-sacs and isolated neighborhoods ever approve such plans to add extra roads or connecting sidewalks?

 I printed out 30 surveys asking residents if they would be for or against more “connector roads” being added to their neighborhood and just finished taping them to people’s doors.
 I HAVE to know now, are these street layouts being requested by residents or forced upon residents by misguided street planners and construction companies?
-Do people want more ways in and out of their neighborhood or are they mentally trapped in their own “leave me the fuck alone” mentality?
+Do people want more ways in and out of their neighborhood or are they mentally trapped in their own “leave me alone” mentality?

 I posted 15 surveys on homes near the entrance of the only road into the isolated neighborhood and the other 15 on the homes that are near the 3 “suggested roads” at the bottom of the neighborhood.
 I wonder if the two groups will respond differently…